-- Agency RMBS, meaning RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (or Ginnie Mae), the Federal National Mortgage Association (or Fannie Mae), or the Federal Home Loan Mortgage Corporation (or Freddie Mac), - · Non-Agency RMBS, meaning RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mac, and - Financial assets other than RMBS, comprising approximately 5% to 10% of the portfolio.
+- Agency RMBS (including inverse interest-only Agency securities classified as Agency Derivatives for purposes of U.S. GAAP), which means RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), or the Federal Home Loan Mortgage Corporation (Freddie Mac); - Non-Agency RMBS, which means RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mae; - Mortgage servicing rights, prime nonconforming residential mortgage loans, and credit sensitive mortgage loans; and - Other financial assets comprising approximately 5% to 10% of the portfolio.